Vladimir-csp/uwsm/README.md

 </details>

 <details><summary>
-Bi-directional bind between login session and graphical session.
+Bi-directional binding between login session and graphical session.
 </summary>

 Using `waitpid` utility (or a built-in shim) together with native systemd